Crestwave/bf/bash/README.md

 ## Info

-- It reads from a file named in the first argument
+- It reads the program from a file named in the first argument
 	- If there are no arguments, it reads from standard input
 - It only depends on Bash 4+ and is portable
 - It does not optimize on specific patterns